Sai-Moen/TMInterface-AS-SaiMoen/site/distributions/utility/point_view.md

 To enable it, tick the checkbox at the top of the page.

 An object will appear at the point.
-- In v2.1.0, this is done by placing a trigger.
+Note: In v2.1.*, this is done by placing a trigger.

 If you need to get rid of the trigger, then untick the checkbox.

 ### Size

 This setting changes how big the object around the point is.

+## Patch Notes

+### v2.1.0a

+- Remove temporary trigger id logic, `SetTrigger` will return it (a bug was fixed in TMInterface 2.1.0).
+- Remove CLI, Add settings page.